Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 * [Testnet](/en/blockchain/blockchain-network/test-network)
 * [Stagenet](/en/blockchain/blockchain-network/stage-network)

+`Mainnet` carries out real transactions within Waves blockchain network, `Testnet` is similar, but the tokens in it have no value. `Stagenet` is Waves blockchain that is used for testing experimental functionality.

-**Note**: In general, the difference between Mainnet, Testnet and Stagenet node is the config file (.conf) used.
+**Note**: In general, the difference between `Mainnet`, `Testnet` and `Stagenet` node is the config file (.conf) used.

 ## Running a Node